 - Track your progress.
 Nothing motivates us to push forward more than seeing progress.
 So don’t deny yourself that pleasure.
 But, on the other hand, don’t obsess about small setbacks to your onward progression.
 By tracking your progress, you allow yourself grace to see where you need to adjust and roll with it, realizing life has its ups as well as its downs.

 - Meal Prep.
 One of the best ways to keep yourself in control of your food intake is in meal prepping.
 No surprise that a website called “Meal Prep On Fleek” would be endorsing this course of action, eh?
 If you are new to meal prep, this is an excellent place to start to introduce you to this easy concept.
 Not only will meal prepping help you to be in charge of eating in a healthy way, but it will also help you come to understand portion control as well, which is key.

-Do yourself a favor and resolve in 2018 to never diet again.
+Do yourself a favor and resolve to never diet again.

 Make this year a year to make a resolution to change your lifestyle instead.
 Start yourself on the road to a healthier way of living.
 We would love to be a part of your journey and we have many ideas, recipes, and articles to help you on your way!